gligalexandru/Agent-Coordination/README.md

 Usage
 -----
-This repository is for reference purposes only.
+This readme file is for reference purposes only.
 Users are encouraged to read the report for detailed insights into the research conducted.

 Authors
 -------